damiansarnecki/neural-network-cars/README.md

 # neural-network-cars
 Machine learning project in which cars learn to beat track using neural networks and genetic algorithms.

-Program is made with MatterJS and p5js
+Program is made with Matter.JS, p5.JS and Chart.JS

 You can check it out on: http://neural-network-cars.ct8.pl/